 - information on the Ethics Support Circle and how to reach them.

 - information on the Ethics function within the ICMTA.

-- what's cooking in the Ethics Circle: A new mediation procedure is being developed by the Ethics Circle and will be in operation early 2018.
+- what's cooking in the Ethics Circle: A new mediation procedure has been developed by the Ethics Circle and will be launched soon.
 It represents our effort to create a mechanism for individuals to express concerns regarding the conduct of ICMTA teachers, facilitators, students, or governing/institutional policies.

 (Updated Feb 2016)